NBISweden/pgip/README.md

     export TEXINPUTS=${TEXINPUTS}:/path/to/pgip/src/latex

+### Installation issues

+#### tinytex

+The current TinyTeX installation setup causes errors from the TeXLive manager `tlmgr` that are difficult to fix.
+As a workaround, install `texlive` and `texlive-latex-extra`.
+This is the working solution in the github CI actions.
+See .github/workflow/build.yml for details.

+#### Missing libz2 and lzma library headers

+In case you get errors related to libz2 and lzma it is likely due to missing header files.
+On Ubuntu, run

+    sudo apt install libz2-dev
+    sudo apt install liblzma-dev

 ## Local preview/render

 For local preview (edits to files immediately triggers regeneration of output), cd to `docs` directory and run `quarto preview`.
+You can specify a port to consistently reenter the same local web page:

+    quarto preview --port 8888

 There are also make rules to render single files or the entire project ('production') as they would appear online:

     make docs/_site/slides/demo/index.html